 There are multiple, potentially game-changing candidates in the pipeline that address the seven non-communicable disease and injury-related priority conditions that we identified, including for cardiovascular diseases and diabetes (panel 3; appendix pp 82-87).
 Sustained efforts will be required to ensure pricing policies and delivery mechanisms that enable these advances to serve the needs of people in low-income settings.

-GH2035 recommended that a greater proportion of annual development assistance for health should be directed towards global functions.
-However, available data did not provide evidence on the extent to which resources were targeted at global functions, so in 2015 members of the Commission on Investing in Health developed a new method to estimate the proportion of development assistance for health directed to global functions and to country-specific functions.260 In that publication, a broader concept of health aid, development assistance for health + (DAH+), was introduced.
-DAH+ captures additional public spending on product development for neglected diseases from agencies such as the US National Institutes of Health that is usually excluded in studies that track development assistance for health.
-As of 2015, global functions accounted for \$7.5 billion (23%) of the \$32.5 billion in DAH+ disbursements in 2013 (in 2021 US\$, a conversion that we performed), and \$25.0 billion (77%) was allocated towards country-specific activities.
-In a follow-up study, authors stated that donors are prone to "cycles of panic and neglect".
-In response to the 2014-16 Ebola epidemic in west Africa, the share of funding for global functions grew to 29% in 2015 during the so-called panic phase, driven by a reactive increase in outbreak response funding (figure 13).
-This initial increase was followed by a neglect phase: donors did not sustain preparedness funding after the outbreak, and the share of funding for global functions dropped to 24% in 2017.261
+1 functions and to country-specific functions.260 In that publication,260 a broader concept of health aid, development assistance for health + (DAH+), was introduced.
+DAH+ captures additional public spending 5 on product development for neglected diseases from agencies such as the US National Institutes of Health that is usually excluded in studies that track development assistance for health.
+As of 2015, global functions accounted for \$7.5 billion (23%) of the \$32.5 billion in 10 DAH+ disbursements in 2013 (in 2021 US\$, a conversion that we performed), and \$25.0 billion (77%) was allocated towards country-specific activities.260 In a follow-up study, authors stated that donors are prone to "cycles of panic and neglect".261 In response to the 2014-16 Ebola epidemic

+15 in west Africa, the share of funding for global functions grew to 29% in 2015 during the so-called panic phase, driven by a reactive increase in outbreak response funding (figure 13).
+This initial increase was followed by a neglect phase: donors did not sustain preparedness 20 funding after the outbreak, and the share of funding for global functions dropped to 24% in 2017.261

-In a new analysis for this Commission, we extended these assessments until the end of 2022 (ie, well into the COVID-19 pandemic).
-DAH+ disbursements reached \$44.9 billion in 2021 and \$47.6 billion in 2022, the highest ever level (figure 13).
-Despite justified criticism
+In a new analysis for this Commission, we extended these assessments until the end of 2022 (ie, well into the COVID-19 pandemic).268 DAH+ disbursements reached 25 \$44.9 billion in 2021 and \$47.6 billion in 2022, the highest ever level (figure 13).
+Despite justified criticism of the behaviour of high-income countries during the COVID-19 pandemic, especially regarding the hoarding of vaccine doses,^{34,154} the pandemic led to a substantial 30 increase in DAH+.
+In addition, the proportion of DAH+ targeted at global functions grew from \$8.8 billion (24%) of \$36.7 billion in 2017 to \$16.5 billion (35%) of \$47.6 billion in 2022 (figure 13).
+Response to the COVID-19 pandemic clearly drove this increase, but funding for

 Figure 13: Proportion of DAH+ disbursements for global vs country-specific functions, 2013-2022 Data are gross disbursements in constant 2021 prices.
-DAH+ refers to official development assistance for health and private (ie, philanthropic) development finance to health as defined by the Organisation for Economic Cooperation and Development's Development Assistance Committee, and also includes donor funding for neglected disease product development.
-Sources: Organisation for Economic Co-operation and Development (2024), Policy Cures Research (2024), and Schäferhoff et al (2024).
-DAH+=development assistance for health +. of the behaviour of high-income countries during the COVID-19 pandemic, especially regarding the hoarding of vaccine doses, the pandemic led to a substantial increase in DAH+.
-In addition, the proportion of DAH+ targeted at global functions grew from \$8.8 billion (24%) of \$36.7 billion in 2017 to \$16.5 billion (35%) of \$47.6 billion in 2022 (figure 13).
-Response to the COVID-19 pandemic clearly drove this increase, but funding for other global functions also contributed.
-Funding for the control of cross-border disease movement, which includes funding for regional programmes and polio eradication, grew compared with previous years (table 15).
+DAH+ refers to official development assistance for health and private (ie, philanthropic) development finance to health as defined by the Organisation for Economic Co 55 operation and Development's Development Assistance Committee, and also includes donor funding for neglected disease product development.
+Sources: Organisation for Economic Co-operation and Development (2024),266 Policy Cures Research (2024),367 and Schäferhoff et al (2024).41 DAH+=development assistance for health +.

+other global functions also contributed.
+Funding for the 1 pneumonia, diarrhoeal diseases, HIV/AIDS, malaria, control of cross-border disease movement, which includes funding for regional programmes and polio eradication, grew compared with previous years (table 15).